givingjar/filing-cabinet/files/nonprofit-interview-questions.md

 1. What is the best way someone can help? (money, supplies, volunteering, etc.)
 2. What other ways can people help or get involved?
 3. When is help needed most?
-4. How a money donation used?
+4. How is a money donation used?
+5. What percentage donations go to operational expenses?
-5. Are donations to your nonprofit tax-deductible?
+6. Are donations to your nonprofit tax-deductible?
+7. What are some of the nonprofit's recent accomplishments?
+8. What exciting news do you have for the future of the nonprofit?
+9. Who is your target donor?
+10. How do the demographics of that target donor affect donations?

 ## Questions for Other Nonprofits

 1. What are the biggest mistakes you see nonprofits making?
 2. How would you help someone else start a nonprofit?
-3. What makes your nonprofit different from others?
+3. What makes your nonprofit different from others that share the same cause?
 4. Who comes to mind when you think of a successful nonprofit?
+5. What are the biggest challenges a nonprofit faces?
+6. What is one thing that has surprised you about working for a nonprofit?
+7. What percentage of funding does the nonprofit receive from grants?

 ## Questions for Giving Jar